phobos/phobos/README.md

 end
 ```

 It is also possible to control the execution of `#consume` with the class method `.around_consume(payload, metadata)`.
-This method receives the payload & metadata, and invokes `#consume` method by means of a block; example:
+This method receives the payload and metadata, and then invokes `#consume` method by means of a block; example:

 ```ruby
 class MyHandler